 Perfecta identifies as multiracial and explores race, parenting, and more worthwhile topics on her blog.

 EmbraceRace is a multiracial community of people supporting each other to help nurture kids who are thoughtful and informed about race.
-Join us!
+Please consider becoming a monthly donor to support this work!